Matrix53/Gobang/README.md

 >
 > System:Windows10

-If you want to form a program with postfix '.exe', you may need:
+If you want to produce a program with postfix '.exe', you may need:

 > pyinstaller:4.0
 >
 > pywin32:228

-## Document instruction
+### Code Structure

 >Chess.py:include the chess class
 >